genomeannotation/transvestigator/README.md

 #### Create Starts And Stops

 The .tbl file indicates the presence of start and stop codons, but the .gff file associated with a transcriptome may not explicitly indicate the presence or absence of these features.
 So transvestigator inspects the first/last three bases of each CDS to determine whether they are a start/stop, then updates the transcriptome accordingly.
-This step is the key to eliminated the dreaded "PartialProblem" errors further downstream.
+This step is the key to eliminating the dreaded "PartialProblem" errors further downstream.

 #### Remove Multiple CDS Features